AnthonyDiGirolamo/airline-themes/README.md

 ## Screenshots

-Head over to [All theme screenshots](/screenshots/all-themes.md) for preview images.
+Head over to [All Theme Screenshots](/screenshots/all-themes.md) for preview images.